NSSLHA Fall 2020 Conference

 Join us for our annual Fall Conference presented by the Baylor Chapter of the National Student Speech Language Hearing Association (NSSLHA) and the Baylor Department of Communication Sciences and Disorders.
-“A.A.C. in the H.O.T.”
-(Augmentative and Alternative Communication in the “Heart of Texas”)
+“Strengthening the Core of Social Cognition and Conversation with Animated Videos and Games"

 Dr. Carrie Drew, AuD., CCC-A